48 Simple Ways to Improve Your Sex Life

 Medications, whether they're prescription or over the counter, can sometimes be "show stoppers" for couples' sex lives, warns McGough.
 "Numerous medications can lower sex drive, including antidepressants, birth control pills, antihistamines, opioids and related pain medications, blood pressure medications such as Beta blockers, etc." Even anti-seizure medications, such as Tegretol, can cause some degree of reduced sensation and come with a variety of sexual side effects in men and women.
 "Other 'drugs' that aren't as commonly mentioned, but we've seen having negative impacts on libido are chronic overuse of caffeine and alcohol," he adds.
 "Both can lead to reduced sleep and generally elevated stress levels (including elevated cortisol, etc.)."

 Getting the right amount of sleep you need to feel wakeful and rested is so important for your sexual health as well as your overall health.
-Check out these secrets from sleep doctors to get better snoozes.
-“While it seems obvious if you’re so tired that you are about to fall asleep, many people don’t realize that chronically not getting enough sleep can reduce their interest in sex,” explains McGough.
+"While it seems obvious if you're so tired that you are about to fall asleep, many people don't realize that chronically not getting enough sleep can reduce their interest in sex," explains McGough.
 One study published in the Journal of Sexual Medicine found that longer sleep duration increased sexual activity for women.
 Even women getting more sleep than the average individual reported more sexual pleasure.
 However, women who slept significantly longer reported less sensation, so McGough notes that balance is key.
+Here are 20 more ways you can improve your sex life in just one day.

 This is an important tool when it comes to sexual function, especially for women struggling with issues related to sexual arousal and orgasm, explains Dr. Millheiser.
 "Women, especially, are multitaskers, so their minds are often in three different places at once.
 This becomes problematic in the bedroom when focus on the sexual act is important for intimacy and sexual satisfaction."
 Women also have more difficulty than their male counterparts when it comes to reaching orgasm, which Dr. Millheiser points out may be partially due to the fact that their mind often wanders to other things—sometimes it can be simple things like grocery lists or what to make for dinner, while other times, it can be more detrimental thinking such as, "Am I going to have an orgasm or not?", "Do I look okay?", "Does my partner think I look okay?"
 Adopting a mindfulness practice, like yoga or meditation, can help you focus on your level of awareness.